akkadotnet/akka.net/docs/community/whats-new/akkadotnet-v1.5-upgrade-advisories.md

 The impact of [Akka.Persistence: need to remove hard-coded Newtonsoft.Json `object` serializer](https://github.com/akkadotnet/akka.net/issues/6389) is pretty minor: all versions of Akka.NET prior to 1.5.2 used Newtonsoft.Json as the `object` serializer for Akka.Persistence regardless of whether or not you [used a custom `object` serializer, such as Hyperion](xref:serialization#complex-object-serialization-using-hyperion).

 Going forward your user-defined `object` serialization binding will now be respected by Akka.Persistence.
-Any old data previously saved using Newtonsoft.Json will continue to be recovered automatically by Newtonsoft.Json - it's only the serialziation of new objects inserted after upgrading to v1.5.2 that will be affected.
+Any old data previously saved using Newtonsoft.Json will continue to be recovered automatically by Newtonsoft.Json - it's only the serialization of new objects inserted after upgrading to v1.5.2 that will be affected.

 If you _never changed your `object`_ serializer (most users don't) then this change doesn't affect you.